darraricks-gmail/splitter/README.md

 ## Test Logging Output
 - Highlights byte count validations
-- Shows progress of file processing from monitoring shared volume between target hosts and test container, the tests wait for event.log updates to complete
+- Shows progress of file processing from monitoring shared volume between target hosts and test container, the tests wait for events.log updates to complete

-As explained in the test strategy section, data for each file is validated by counting the number of occurrences of each byte value, the logs will show the byte value count of the original input file and the sum of the byte value counts from the target host event.logs
+As explained in the test strategy section, data for each file is validated by counting the number of occurrences of each byte value, the logs will show the byte value count of the original input file and the sum of the byte value counts from the target host events.logs

 So in the example below the byte value 101 ASCII 'e' has the correct t_count (total count) of 'e' since t_count=t1_count +t2_count==in_file_count